ryanatkn/gro/contributing.md

 I don't want to spend much time on support outside of our needs.
 But I do want to give away the source code in case it can help!
 (and be improved?
-I'm not selfish for me, I'm selfish for the code, you see) We have so much work to do and Gro is just a low level tool.
+I'm not selfish for me, I'm selfish for the code, you see) The license is MIT, so you're free to use and repurpose it without our permission.
+We have so much work to do and Gro is just a low level tool.
-I know for sure you understand, because you're reading a `contributing.md` document for open source software, so I can only imagine that you value your own time.
+You must understand, because you're reading a `contributing.md` document for open source software, so I can only imagine that you value your own time.
 Or .. you're a tourist I guess?
 Hi tourists!🌄